 Date and Time API Classes As Entity Attributes

 Hibernate supports the classes of the Date and Time API as BasicTypes.
-This provides the main advantage, that you don’t have to provide any additional annotations.
+This provides the main advantage that you don’t have to add any additional annotations.
 Not even the @Temporal annotation which you currently add to each java.util.Date attribute.
 Hibernate gets all required information from the type of the attribute.
 You can see an example of an entity with attributes of type LocalDate, LocalDateTime, and Duration in the following code snippet.

 You can then use these attributes in the same way as any other attributes in your Java code.

 And as you can see in the following screenshot, Hibernate persists them with the right JDBC data type instead of the blob it uses without the hibernate-java8.jar.